alexunder/X-toys/doc-note/SettlementPlan/plan.markdown

 ##Knowing more about Life in Canada ##

 As a new immigrant to Canada, it is important to know about Canada’s history, the land, climate, people, government, and laws and justice.
 We should understand both the rights and responsibilities of the people who live here.
-It is essential for us to learn rights and responsibilities of living in Saskatchewan as to adapt to the new culture.
+It is essential for me to learn rights and responsibilities of living in Saskatchewan as to adapt to the new culture.

 ### Rights in Canada ###

-When I arrive in Canada and begin our life in Saskatchewan, I will have certain rights and protections under Canadian, provincial and local laws.
+When I arrive in Canada and begin my new life in Saskatchewan, I will have certain rights and protections under Canadian, provincial and local laws.
 Some of those rights and freedoms include:

 * The right to life, liberty and personal security